 Eligibility: Below is a list of the various State of Maine recognitions that are available:

-Maine Veterans' Home: A system of six nursing home facilities located throughout the State, which were established by public vote in 1977 to provide support and care for honorably discharged Veterans who served in the U.S. Armed Forces during a wartime period.
-A director and a board of trustees administer the Maines' Homes.
+Maine Veterans' Home: Maine Veterans' Homes are a system of six nursing home facilities located throughout the State, which were established by public vote in 1977 to provide support and care for honorably discharged Veterans who served in the U.S. Armed Forces during a wartime period.
+A director and a board of trustees administer the Maine Homes.
 Each Veteran admitted to the home shall pay to the State, as prescribed by the board, the share of the costs of his maintenance, which he/she can afford.
 Qualified Veterans may be eligible to receive a Stipend.
-The current Stipend rates are $100.37 per day for nursing home care and $43.32 per day for residential care.
-The facilities are located in Augusta, Bangor, Caribou, Machias, Scarborough and South Paris
+The facilities are located in Augusta, Bangor, Caribou, Machias, Scarborough and South Paris.

 Eligibility: Admission shall be granted only to honorably discharged Veterans who were residents of Maine at the time of their entry into the United States Armed Forces or who are residents of Maine at the time of application, and to the Spouses, Widows or Widowers, and gold star Parents of eligible Veterans, provided that suitable facilities are available.
 Eligible Veterans must have served one or more days on active duty other than for training purposes in the United States Armed Forces including the Reserve and National Guard components.
 There is no requirement for the Veteran to have served in combat or have a service-connected disability.